dstarrtrey/kcrmccoy/README.md

-# kcrmccoy
+# kcrmccoy.com
-Repo for Casey's commissioned website in progress
+Repo for Casey McCoy's commissioned website in progress